triton-inference-server/server/docs/client.rst

 <https://github.com/NVIDIA/tensorrt-inference-server/releases>`_
 corresponding to the release you are interested in.
-The client libraries and examples are found in the "Assets" section of the release page in a tar file named after the version of the release and the OS they were built for.
-For example, v1.2.0_ubuntu1604.clients.tar.gz.
+The client libraries and examples are found in the "Assets" section of the release page in a tar file named after the version of the release and the OS, for example, v1.2.0_ubuntu1604.clients.tar.gz.

 The pre-built libraries and examples can be used on the corresponding host system (for example Ubuntu-16.04 or Ubuntu-18.04) or you can